KastroMugnaio/Deezer-Downloader/README.md

  This tool permits you to download from deezer at 320k by using free-mp3-download.net site

 # **Usage**
+-**Run the tool in a folder**
-You need to put in "songlist.txt" the name of your artist and the song name
+-When you run for the first time the tool will download ublock extension (adblock) -After you need to put in "songlist.txt" the name of your artist and the song name
 Example: Drake - Girls Want Girls

-# THE FIRST TIME THAT YOU RUN THE TOOL WILL BE DOWNLOADED THE ADBLOCK
+**NOTE: YOU NEED TO CHECK RECAPTCHA ONLY THE FIRST SONG**

 Warranty: I'm not responsible of your use of this tool!